Home

 Invention Investor

-It is a mistake to approach an investor without a business plan.
+It is a mistake to approach an investor without a plan and/or a track record.
+You need something to convince others of the potential for your innovation.

 Business Plan